 [Section 9 amended by No. 113 of 1987 s.
 32.]

-10. Commissioner for Aboriginal Planning

-(1) Subject to this Act, there shall be appointed under and subject to Part 3 of the Public Sector Management Act 1994 a fit and proper person to be Commissioner for Aboriginal Planning.

-(2) Subject to this Act, the Financial Administration and Audit Act 1985 and to the directions of the Minister, the Commissioner is responsible for the administration of this Act and for the administration and control of the Department, of which the Commissioner is the chief executive officer.

-(3) Subject to subsection (4), there shall be appointed under and subject to Part 3 of the Public Sector Management Act 1994 a person to be the deputy of the Commissioner and that person when so appointed is authorised to exercise any power and perform any duty that the Commissioner may exercise or is required to perform under this Act, when the Commissioner is absent; but the appointment of a deputy does not affect the exercise or discharge by the Commissioner himself of any power or duty.

-(4) Without limiting the operation of section 6, the persons who immediately prior to the coming into operation of this Act were, respectively, the Commissioner of Native Welfare and the deputy of the Commissioner, under the provisions of the repealed Act, shall be deemed to have been appointed in accordance with this Act the Commissioner for Aboriginal Planning and the deputy of the Commissioner, respectively.

-[Section 10 amended by No. 98 of 1985 s.
-3; No. 113 of 1987 s.
-32; No. 32 of 1994 s.
-3(2).]
+[10.
+Repealed by No. 28 of 2006 s.
+344.]

-11. Delegation by Commissioner
+11. Delegation by CEO

-(1) The Commissioner may, in relation to a matter or class of matters, and in the prescribed manner, delegate all or any of his powers and functions under this Act, with the exception of this power of delegation, so that the powers and functions delegated may be exercised by the delegate in the whole or a part of the State in accordance with the delegation.
+(1) The CEO may, in relation to a matter or class of matters, and in the prescribed manner, delegate all or any of his powers and functions under this Act, with the exception of this power of delegation, so that the powers and functions delegated may be exercised by the delegate in the whole or a part of the State in accordance with the delegation.

-(2) In relation to any delegation by the Commissioner pursuant to this section, the provisions of section 9(2), (3) and (4) apply as if repeated in this section but as if any reference in those subsections to the Authority were a reference to the Commissioner.
+(2) In relation to any delegation by the CEO pursuant to this section, the provisions of section 9(2), (3) and (4) apply as if repeated in this section but as if any reference in those subsections to the Authority were a reference to the CEO.

+[Section 11 amended by No. 28 of 2006 s.
+349.]

 12. Duty of Authority

 The Authority is charged with the duty of promoting the well-being of persons of Aboriginal descent in Western Australia and shall take into account the views of such persons as expressed by their representatives.